msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_2_input-devices.md

 <p class="table_footnote">1 <a href="http://developer.android.com/reference/android/view/KeyEvent.html">KeyEvent</a></p>

-<p class="table_footnote">2 The above HID usages must be declared within a Game
+<p class="table_footnote">2 The above HID usages MUST be declared within a Game
 pad CA (0x01 0x0005).</p>

-<p class="table_footnote">3 This usage must have a Logical Minimum of 0, a
+<p class="table_footnote">3 This usage MUST have a Logical Minimum of 0, a
 Logical Maximum of 7, a Physical Minimum of 0, a Physical Maximum of 315, Units in Degrees, and a Report Size of 4.
 The logical value is defined to be the clockwise rotation away from the vertical axis; for example, a logical value of